 Dissonance at every corner, monologues and a weird Lovecraft-esque type of nightmare Black Metal of the melodic kind.
-Some of that stuff is very reminiscent of the liturgical Batushka, keeping you unhinged like Myrkur at every turn of this stony path with a mighty splash of Cradle of Filth, Rotten Christ and Dimmu Borgir.
+Some of that stuff is very reminiscent of the liturgical Batushka, keeping you unhinged like Myrkur or Saille at every turn of this stony path with a mighty splash of Cradle of Filth, Rotting Christ and Dimmu Borgir.

-And this is a pity.
-‘Cause a lot of good is mixed into all this compression madness.
 Already Clavicula Salomonis bombastically takes this ship off the ground.
 Full of grand hooks, delightful riffs, mumbled raspy monologues interspersed with some clear voice vocals.
 Animae (Luca Gregori) at his best.
-And they got the theatrical beast in them too as Of The Defunct – being a good example – can attest.
+And they got the theatrical beast in them, too, as Of The Defunct can surely attest.

 Now, to really appreciate their musical powers and the somewhat famous scene effects, I probably gotta go see them live.
 There the different elements will be better discernible than on this disc, as it is presented today.

 The Canticle of Shadows was not an easy one to rate.
 Given the excellent musical prowess of the band and the inventive nature of their style, this should have turned out to be a great record fetching slightly less than the top spot.
 Yet, the aforementioned shortcomings did pull the ranking down some.

 A pity, if you look at the complete offering, which overall is excellent, and deserves a lot of credit.
 But even with our reservations, Darkend created one of the best Extreme Metal records on the RMR ‘zine.
 Make no mistake.